How Good Web Design Can Improve Your Google Rankings

 Make sure your website is responsive

 Google released an update a couple of years ago which ranked websites that were mobile optimised ahead of sites that did not have that optimisation in place.
 If your website is still not mobile responsive, you may be penalised by Google for this.
 Optimisation means that your website pages will appear in the right size and style depending on the device that the user is viewing your site on.
-This is changed through your website’s CSS (style-sheet language) and can often be updated quickly and easily using something like WordPress and a template.
+This is changed through your website’s CSS (cascading stylesheets) and can often be updated quickly and easily using something like WordPress and a template.

 Make the user experience a pleasure